sameer05515/bootstrap-projects/Learning.md

 - Read [here](./README.md) for related learning resources.

-# Key terminology and questions
+# Bootstrap 5: Key terminology and questions

 > Answers will not be written here. we are only collecting questions.